c-hepburn/Bone_MRI/README.md

-# "Towards Deep Learning-assisted Quantification of Inflammation in Spondyloarthritis: Intensity-based Lesion Segmentation"
-C. Hepburn, H. Zhang, J.E.
-Iglesias, A. Jones, A. Bainbridge, T.J.P.
-Bray and M.A.
-Hall-Craggs
+# "Deep Learning-Enabled Intensity-based Segmentation (DEIS) of Inflammatory Lesions in Spondyloarthritis"

-Presented data and code are the supplemental material for the article.
-The preprint is available at: http://arxiv.org/abs/2106.11343.
+Presented data and code are the supplemental material for the article in submission.

 •	Folder “data” contains image and segmentation files in nifti format (see data_description document)